-[See A Student in the Conservatorship of the State (Foster Care)]
+[See Students in the Conservatorship of the State on page 24.]

-Students Who are Homeless
+Students Who are Homeless (All Grade Levels)

 A parent is encouraged to inform the district if his or her child is experiencing homelessness.
 District staff can share resources that may be able to assist families.